jd1378/vue-sticky-element/README.md

 # vue-sticky-element

+This component can help you:

-A simple vue sticky component wrapper that will stick to screen when scrolled past it.
-I made this because I found other libraries not doing what I exactly wanted.
+- Create a navbar that will stick to screen when scrolled past it
+- Hide navbar when scrolling down and show it when scrolling back up
+- Handles common bug of touch screen causing navbar to rapidly show/hide when holding your finger on screen

 Supports both vue-2 and vue-3